Istanbul Archaeology Museums – A Virtual Tour

 The Istanbul Archaeology Museums consists of three museums: the Archaeological Museum, the Museum of the Ancient Orient and the Tiled Pavilion Museum or Museum of Islamic Art.
-The three museums houses over one million objects that represent almost all the eras and civilisations in world history.

 - Alexander Sarcophagus